May 4-6, 2018

 • Good food and fellowship

-Chris Eberly, professional ornithologist, and Doug Ruby, Biology professor at UM Eastern Shore, will be our guides as we explore the vast number of feathered friends passing through and living at Shepherd’s Spring.
+Chris Eberly, Director of Maryland Bird Conservation Partnership, and Doug Ruby, Professor of Biology, Emeritus at University of Maryland - Eastern Shore, will be our guides as we explore the vast number of feathered friends passing through and living at Shepherd’s Spring.

 The program is designed for beginner to intermediate birders.
 It's a great family opportunity that includes basic bird watching techniques, bird games, migration information, great posters, planting and feeding suggestions for your backyard and time to listen to the sounds of the birds in the area with experienced birders as your guide!